 My recent work includes a response to Covid-19; how relational templates are changing collectively and individually.
 As we grieve our losses, adjust to restrictions, and ‘unlock’.
 Some common themes include relationship with work, living and dislocation, social anxiety, and finding new connection, meaning and purpose.

-I am a Registered Member of the British Association of Counselling & Psychotherapy (BACP).
+I am a Registered and Accredited Member of the British Association for Counselling and Psychotherapy (BACP).

 I am committed to Continuing Professional Development (CPD) and attend regular training groups, clinical supervision and personal sessions as part of my own therapeutic journey.
 I’m currently undergoing further learning in early emotional neglect and the impact in adulthood.